-One of the main aims across the Chedington Estate is to nourish and sustain the land and it’s communities long into the future.
+One of the main aims across The Chedington Court Estate is to nourish and sustain the land and it’s communities long into the future.

 With a keen awareness of the changing global climate, the businesses within the estate pledge to use technology and specialised knowledge to track and offset carbon expenditure.
 This is being achieved with an extensive tree planting programme here in North Dorset.
 Rather than keep it as something done ‘behind the scenes’, the project has been woven into some of the lifestyle opportunities available to guests of the estate, bringing it even more to the fore of people’s awareness.